Download our complete presentation Portfolio Here

 Nevertheless, there will always be spontaneous decisions to make with torch in hand; when to stop heating; when to risk just a little more; which happy accidents to accept, and when to regrind and begin again.

 My real adventure with metalworking began in 1990 after moving to the mountains of North Carolina.

 I’d been fascinated with blacksmithing ever since I’d visited a California blacksmith in 1976 during a weekend break from Pond Farm Pottery School.

 That fall, back in Alaska, I found Alexander Weger’s books on sculpture, blacksmithing, and toolmaking and began making wood and stone carving tools using my woodstove as a makeshift forge.

 In this way, I learned about temper colors, the heat tints, or oxidation colors used by blacksmiths to gauge the hardness of a tool during heat-treatment.

 I’d done a fair amount of metalworking and run the colors many times on chisels and gouges, adze blades, and crooked knives, which I made for carving my wood sculptures.

-Nonetheless, all was revealed.
-In the process of heating the bare metal to get the brass to adhere, the rainbow temper colors appeared.
+Nevertheless, in heating the bare metal to get the brass to adhere, the rainbow temper colors appeared.

 In my initial experimentation, I’d mostly worked to create subtle variations from the blade’s rusty brown patina, learning that wire brushing turned it black.